Jackblow33/gaming-task/README.md

 It is optimize for Nvidia graphics cards and the script gonna check if an Nvidia gpu is detected and gonna offer you to install a recent proprietary driver directly downloaded from Nvidia.
 The script gonna list all the modification his gonna do also. <br>

 That doesn't mean that this is not working with AMD gpu.
 Just not throughly tested.
-It works obo.
+It works obo. <br>

+This is not meant to become an other distro but a Debian tasksel task...<br>
+BTW this project have started with kde in mind so almost everything is ready to build kde-gaming-task.
 # 1- Download mini.iso

 https://d-i.debian.org/daily-images/amd64/daily/netboot/ <br>